Ypertex/blog/content/articles/2018-11-07-tools-for-the-smart-start-up-in-2018-2.md

 ### [Confluence](https://www.atlassian.com/software/confluence/)

 Probably **even better designed and more feature-rich** is Confluence by Atlassian.
-It too produces great looking documentation and is backed by one of the world’s largest developers for collaboration software.
+It too produces great looking documentation and is backed by one of the world’s largest developers of collaboration software.
 Integration of Confluence into other [Atlassian products](https://www.atlassian.com/software/) like Trello, Jira, Bitbucket etc. is, of course, easy.

 {{<figure src="/media/atlassian.com-2018-11.jpg">}}Screenshot of the atlassian.com website, November 2018{{</figure>}}